Students with disability

 Growth in enrolments of student with disability in Independent schools, 2007 to 2017

-Source: Australian Government Department of Education and Training
+Source: Australian Government Department of Education, Skills and Employment

-In the Independent sector, most students with disability attend mainstream schools although more than 8,900 – about 7 per cent of the total – attend one of the 119 special schools in the sector.
+In the Independent sector, most students with disability attend mainstream schools although more than 10,500 – more than 8 per cent of the total – attend one of the 131 special schools in the sector.
 This is consistent with the trend over recent decades to integrate students with disability into mainstream classrooms or special needs units in mainstream schools.
 However, parents should be able to choose a non-mainstream educational environment if a special school is the best option for their child, and the Independent sector is a major provider of special schools.

 Special education provision